subramanya1997/Indoor-Panoramic-Roaming-System/README.md

 -	Go to the [Sphere] column, click [Open Control], and then [Transition], the effect is not good (see Blend method above);
 -	Go to the [Sphere] column, click [Open Control], and finally [Transition], the effect is much better (see Morph method above).

-## EDITOR USE // Usage of Editor

--Right-click on the texture to add points with the same name;
--The newly added point with the same name is activated, and you can move the position through [directional key] (blue point) or [Control + direction key] (green point);
--On the right side, the Pair List can also be used to fine-tune the position;
--You can delete a pair of points with the same name through the [X] button on the Pair List;
--Save the position by the number keys [3] and [4], and then load the position by the number keys [1] and [2], which makes it easier to switch between the two pictures before and after;

 ---

 Inspiration: